Policy and Research Issues: Postsecondary Education

 Policy/Practice Questions: A combination of factors, including student academic achievement, vocational interests, parent finances, parental knowledge about sources of loans and grants, and a variety of student preferences combine to predict the decision to attend college and the choice of institution.
 A key question is: Why do some students, particularly first generation students, go to college and others don't?

-- HSLS:09 will provide data to understand the role of different factors in the development of a student's commitment to attend college and then to take the steps necessary to succeed in college (the right courses, courses in specific sequences, etc.).
-The study will enable NCES to move beyond the traditional covariates to ask "how do students and parents construct their postsecondary choice set?"
+- HSLS:09 provides data to understand the role of different factors in the development of a student's commitment to attend college and then to take the steps necessary to succeed in college (the right courses, courses in specific sequences, etc.).
+The study enabled NCES to move beyond the traditional covariates to ask "how do students and parents construct their postsecondary choice set?"

-- HSLS:09 questionnaires will ask more questions of students and parents regarding reasons for selecting specific colleges (e.g., academic programs, financial aid and access prices, and campus environment).
-Compared to previous longitudinal studies, HSLS:09 will be able to survey respondents during the critical junior and senior years regarding applications, acceptances, and rejections at colleges.
-A short computer-administered questionnaire will procure information on college acceptances and actual choices.
+- HSLS:09 questionnaires ask more questions of students and parents regarding reasons for selecting specific colleges (e.g., academic programs, financial aid and access prices, and campus environment).
+Compared to previous longitudinal studies, HSLS:09 was able to survey respondents during the critical junior and senior years regarding applications, acceptances, and rejections at colleges.
+A short computer-administered questionnaire procured information on college acceptances and actual choices.
 In past longitudinal studies, this activity has been delayed to later follow-ups (2 years after high school).
 By that time, it is difficult for respondents to accurately remember acceptances and rejections together with financial offers.

 - There is an obvious role for information to help parents and students better understand the choices available.
 With the HSLS:09 data, it is possible to examine questions such as: What is the relationship between parental aversion to debt and student preparation for college?
 When do students and parents start tangibly preparing and planning for college?
 How certain are they of the cost and process of applying to and attending college?